FabricGroup/devops-sessions/episodes/001/README.md

 ## Agenda

-- [ ] Introduction and Inspiration
+- [ ] Introduction, Inspiration, Format and Audience
-  - About me, about Fabric and who is this for?
+  - about me, about Fabric and who is this for?
   - [tgik](tgik.io)
+  - the structure of the session
+  - who is this for?
 - [ ] Why do you need docker and what it is?

   - [Docker vs VM](./images/containers-vs-lxc-vs-vm.jpg)